achikin/verma.github.io/_drafts/2014-08-22-firebase-with-clojure.md

 Ok, so far so good.

-Let's say I want to keep a track of values under my Firebase ref.
+Let's say I want to keep track of values under my Firebase ref.
 I would start with an empty map and as I receive notifications about items being added, removed or modified, I would update my map accordingly.
-A nice and pretty way of doing this would be to use `clojure.match`, but we're going to stay away from it now.
+A nice and pretty way of doing this would be to use `clojure.match`, but we're going to stay away from it for now.
 Instead we'll play a little bit with _multi-methods_.

 ### A whirlwind tour of Multi-methods